TheresaLui/SelfHelpContent_v2/articles/azure-billing/azure-billing-cloudynlegacy-helpwithusermanagement.md

 **Prerequisites**

 * You must have an Azure account.
-* You must have either a trial registration or paid subscription for Cloudyn.
+* You must have either a trial registration or paid subscription for Cloudyn.<br>

 Refer to the tutorial [Assign access to Cloudyn data](https://docs.microsoft.com/azure/cost-management/tutorial-user-access) to learn more on :

 * Create a user with admin access